andordavoti/todoaholic/client/README.md

 This is a Flutter project.
 To set up your environment, please refer to [this guide](https://docs.flutter.dev/get-started/install).

-To run the app, open the `main.dart` file in the `client` directory and run the following command:
+To run the app, open the `main.dart` file in the `lib` directory and run the following command:

 ```sh
 flutter run